FlexMeasures/flexmeasures/Readme.md

 This is Seita's implementation of the BVP pilot for A1.

+The *Balancing Valorisation Platform (BVP)* is a tool for scheduling balancing actions on behalf of the connected asset owners.
+Its purpose is to offer these balancing actions as one aggregated service to energy markets, realising the highest possible value for its users.

 ## Getting Started

 ### Make a secret key for sessions: